-So, the literal number of days between, say, the 24th June and the 28th September is more than the 25th March to the 23rd June.
+So, the literal number of days between the 24th June and the 28th September is more than the 25th March to the 23rd June.
 But the quarter chunks of money are the same each time.

 Alternative Ways Around

 Taking a step back, it’s worth seeing what other options are available from either a landlord’s or tenant’s perspective to try and make things a little easier.

-This can get a little confusing, and ideally needs a clear side letter to document this, but at least on a practical note money can be broken down into bite-size monthly chunks even though on record it’s still due every quarter (and a landlord ideally having a right to resort back to this basis).
+This can get confusing and ideally needs a clear side letter to document this.
+Still, at least on a practical note, money can be broken down into bite-size monthly chunks even though, on record, it’s still due every quarter (and a landlord ideally has a right to resort back to this basis).

-A final point is to be clear on how these payments should be made no matter what the dates are, right from interest charges, to recovery-action if they are late or not paid such as with CRAR, and even down to stating in the lease how they should be paid, for example by regular standing order.
+The final point is to be clear on how these payments should be made no matter what the dates are, right from interest charges to recovery-action if they are late or not paid such as with CRAR, and even down to stating in the lease how they should be paid, for example by regular standing order.

 Getting the Money Right

-Therefore, as you begin to get your head around the principle of quarter days in a commercial property lease, begin by first understanding the principles at hand.
+Therefore, as you begin to get your head around the principle of quarter days in a commercial property lease, start by first understanding the principles at hand.

-Therefore, make sure the cash-flow issues and timing is fully accounted for, or else you could come up with a cropper.
+Therefore, make sure the cash-flow issues and timing are fully accounted for, or you could come up with a cropper.

-However, don’t forget that there can be ways to get around this, which can also benefit a landlord as well.
-The most important time is when a lease is being first granted and there is an opportunity to state another basis of payment, but even afterwards there are still opportunities for change.
+However, don’t forget that there can be ways to get around this, which can also benefit a landlord.
+The most critical time is when a lease is first granted, and there is an opportunity to state another payment basis.
+However, even afterwards, there are still opportunities for change.